 for DNA D, mRNA M, and protein A.

-Sencillo can convert this model into ordinary differential equations for numerical solution in either Matlab and Python, into a format for algebraic (but not yet numerical) manipulation by Mathematica, into SBML version 2 (if the SBML toolbox is available), and into XML for stochastic simulation by Stochkit.
+Sencillo can convert this model into ordinary differential equations for numerical solution in either Matlab, Python and Julia, into a format for algebraic (but not yet numerical) manipulation by Mathematica, into SBML version 2 (if the SBML toolbox is available), and into XML for stochastic simulation by Stochkit.

 Once downloaded, typing